 Especially in today's day and age, we are exposed to countless stimuli, which can leave our bodies in a state of stress, causing numerous health problems.
 A float tank session is 60 minutes and can significantly minimize this stress, yielding numerous benefits.

-While at some times, it may feel a bit overwhelming to be in a completely dark and quiet environment.
+It may feel a bit overwhelming to be in a completely dark and quiet environment.
 Sometimes it helps to keep your eyes closed during the duration of the float to avoid disorientation.
-When entering/exiting the tank, please be careful, so as to avoid slipping or splashing the salty water into your eyes.
+When entering/exiting the tank, please be careful, to avoid slipping or splashing the salty water into your eyes.
 While some may find it a bit strange at first, you will likely get used to it and be able to relax after the first few minutes.

 Don't want to try it alone?
 Sign up with a friend!
 Our tank is HUGE!
 8 feet x 7 feet!